pegros/PEG_APEX/help/sfpegCampaignUtility.md

-The proposed feature enables to define custom rollup fields on the `Campaign` object based on the `CampaignMember` related list to automatically evaluate all or some of these fields from related CampaignMember records (e.g. by counting all members in certains status or aggregating individual member costs e.g. based on the communication channel used).
+The proposed feature enables to define custom rollup fields on the `Campaign` object based on the `CampaignMember` related list to automatically evaluate all or some of these fields from related CampaignMember records (e.g. by counting all members in certains status or aggregating individual member costs e.g. based on the communication channel used) and then copy their values in the standard fields used in the standard hierarchy rollup mechanism.

 The configuration should be done in the `Hierarchy Propagation` field of the `sfpegCampaignMbrRT` metadata record, as a simple JSON map of target / source API field names, e.g.